Austin Money Laundering Lawyer

 If the laundering involves moving money or monetary instruments across U.S. borders, similar fines and prison time apply.
 U.S. courts can also have jurisdiction over foreign individuals involved in these activities.
 If you conspire to commit or attempt money laundering, the penalties are equally severe as those for completing the act.

 A money laundering conviction can impact more than just your freedom.
-With a criminal record, it could be extremely difficult to get a job in banking or finance and can result in the loss of professional licenses, damaging careers in law, accounting, or other fields.
+With a criminal record, it could be extremely difficult to get a job in banking or finance, which can result in the loss of professional licenses and damage careers in law, accounting, or other fields.

 Engaging in Monetary Transactions With Property Derived From Illegal Activity